Cartagena FC

 Cartagena Fútbol Club is a Spanish football team based in Cartagena, in the autonomous community of Murcia.
 They were formerly called UD Cartagenera.

-Founded in 1940, it plays in Tercera División RFEF – Group 13, holding home games at Ciudad Deportiva Gómez Meseguer, with a capacity of 3,500 seats.
+Founded in 1940, they are focused on youth football, and hold home games at Ciudad Deportiva Gómez Meseguer, with a capacity of 3,500 seats.

 The club was a reserve team of FC Cartagena, during 2002–2009 and 2011–2014.
+In 2022, after suffering relegation from the Tercera División RFEF, the club closed their senior football department, only keeping their youth sides.